MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 ## Use OrderedDictionary to dynamically create new objects

-There are situations where we may need to dynamically create objects based on some input, the perhaps most commonly used way to instantiate them is first creating a new `psobject` and later on, adding new properties via the [`Add-Member` cmdlet][18].
+There are situations where we may need to dynamically create objects based on some input, the perhaps most commonly used way to create a new **PSObject** and then add new properties using the [Add-Member][18] cmdlet.
 The performance cost for small collections using this technique may be negligible however it can become very noticeable for big collections.
 In that case, the recommended approach is to use an [`OrderedDictionary` (`[ordered]` type accelerator)][19] and later on casting the